Mustafasalih1/Mustafa-salih/README.md

 I'm a passionate in Bck-End development with experience inLogistic and operation management.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: softwear
+- 🌱 Currently learning: softwear Back-End At ALX
 - 🔭 Working on: Back-End
 - 🌍 Languages: Start learning paython